Arrow (character)

-The Arrow is a fictional superhero created during the Golden Age of Comic Books.
+The Arrow is a superhero created during the Golden Age of Comic Books.
 He was the first superhero published by Centaur Publications.

 The character first appeared in 1938 in Funny Pages #21 (numbered vol. 2, #10; dated September 1938).
 He continued in the comic until issue #42 (Oct 1940), and then had his own series, The Arrow, which lasted for three issues from Oct 1940 to Oct 1941.

 The Arrow is actually Ralph Payne, a military intelligence agent who uses his archery skills to fight crime.
 He delivers messages via arrow, both to criminals and the police, and uses his bow to kill the evildoers.
 Today, the Arrow is mostly remembered for being the first American superhero to rely on archery as a primary gimmick.

 Centaur Publications

 The character was created for Centaur Publications by Paul Gustavson.
 After Gustavson's departure from the company, Bob Lubbers took over the strip.
 During Lubbers' tenure, the character's true identity was revealed for the first time: he was a military intelligence agent named Ralph Payne.